alexk99/the_router/bras/bras_howto_eng.md

 # 4.4.2.1 Announcing subscriber's /32 prefixes

-	To announce subscriber's ip routes via BGP those routes should be accessible to FRR/Quagga software.
+	To announce subscriber's ip routes via BGP they should be visible to FRR/Quagga software,
-	To make the routes accessible TheRouter install them at Linux lo interfaces in the network namespace, it is running in.
+	to do that TheRouter install them at Linux 'lo' interfaces in the network namespace it is running in.
 	There is a sysctl variable named "install_subsc_linux_routes" that controls whether or not TheRouter will install those linux routes.